 - Quarantine new fish for two weeks

 - Treat plants before adding to tank

 - Provide fish with a nutritionally balanced diet

 The best way to avoid ich is to quarantine all new fish in a separate tank for two weeks before moving them to the regular tank.
 When quarantine is not possible, a prophylactic treatment may be used.
-Either methylene blue or malachite green given when new fish are introduced and again four days later will help reduce incidence of infection.
+Either methylene blue or malachite green when new fish are introduced and again four days later will help reduce the incidence of infection.
 New plants should also be treated, as they can carry ich cysts.

 Maintaining high water quality, avoiding temperature fluctuations,and providing a robust diet is the best preventative for ich and other diseases.